oracle/weblogic-kubernetes-operator/documentation/staging/content/userguide/managing-operators/the-rest-api.md

   For more information about the REST identity secret, see [Updating REST certificates]({{< relref "/userguide/managing-operators/security/certificates.md" >}}).
 * Optionally, set `externalRestHttpsPort` to the external port number for the operator REST interface (defaults to `31001`).

+**Note**: A node port is a security risk because the port may be publicly exposed to the internet in some environments.
+If you need external access to the REST port, then consider alternatives such as providing access through your load balancer, or using Kubernetes port forwarding.

 #### Use the operator's REST services